39653-013: MFF: Guangdong Energy Efficiency and Environment Improvement Investment Program - Facility Concept

 (i) ADB loan of $100 million was fully disbursed in three tranches.
 Subsequent subprojects using revolving fund have started and ongoing. (ii) The MFF investment program provided large number of small loans to SMEs for Energy Efficiency investments. (iii) Variety of guarantee mechanisms were used.
-No defaults in sub loan repayment occurred. and, (iv) The MFF investment program is expected to develop EPP capacity of 201 MW and produce annual energy savings of 1.01 TWh, greatly exceeding original target.
+No defaults in sub loan repayment occurred. and, (iv) The MFF investment program produced EPP capacity of 242.3 MW and produce annual energy savings of 1.21 TWh as od end 2013, greatly exceeding original target.

 Description of Project Outputs

 EPP model established and replicated; ESCO sector developed in Guangdong; and capacity developed for promotion and assessment of energy efficiency projects;